2qx/future-bitcoin-cash/packages/app/src/routes/protocol/+page.md

-This guide is for wallet maintainers and defi builders/inventors who what to display, interface with, or eventually integrate FBCH swaps/markets in their software.

- > TL;DR. There is [DNS-resolved](https://cashtokens.org/docs/bcmr/chip#dns-resolved-registries) BCMR metadata for FBCH series (to date) [here](https://futurebitcoin.cash/.well-known/bitcoin-cash-metadata-registry.json).
-I'd also be happy to craft integrations for any wallet looking to have FBCH in their [embedded registry](https://cashtokens.org/docs/bcmr/chip#embedded-registries) or that wants tooling specific to FBCH integrated.
-Such assets have already been prepackaged for [Electron Cash here](https://github.com/2qx/future-bitcoin-cash/tree/main/metadata/electron-cash).

-On the various current implementations of BCMR, I generally think many DNS-resolved registries could lead to a mess in user-space.
-This is a document to convey how to check a baton authorized FT mint, along a set of auth chains.

-**This is a fuller exposition of a message to the Electron Cash team in their telegram channel that caused the author's Telegram account to be temporary restricted across all public groups platform wide.
-So I can't chat about this, at least on TG ATM.**
-:point_up:
-@cculianu @im_uname @dagurval @Andrew-128

 ## Introduction

 Future Bitcoin Cash fungible token series represent time-locked BCH on a 1:1 basis.
 Each series is denoted by the block time when redemption opens.
 There's a different series about every week, or every 1000 blocks.